TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 No longer used.

 `allowance`
-No longer used, should be the same as `rate`.
+No longer in use, should be the same as `rate`.

 `rate`
 The number of requests that are allowed in the specified rate limiting window.